coda/packs-sdk/docs/get-started/web.md

 [web_ide_rebuild]: ../images/web_ide_rebuild.gif

 !!! tip
-    To avoid having to hit the refresh button on every update, toggle on the setting **Auto-Refresh When Version Changes**.
+    To avoid having to manually refresh the formulas on every update, click the gear icon :material-cog-outline: in the Pack maker toolbar and toggle on the **AUTO-REFRESH**  setting.